imvishvaraj/chatrooms/README.md

 Chatrooms - Django Project
 - Develop an asynchronous chatroom service using Django and the channels package
 - Deploy a simple chat app to Heroku with Daphne
+- Develop a React chat application for integration with Django/channels Heroku deployment

 # Demo
 - Django Application - http://dchat-bk.herokuapp.com/chat/{chatroom-name}/